MARTIN M. LOONEY

-Bob has earned a reputation as a consumer advocate.
+Bob has earned a reputation as a consumer watchdog.
 As Chair of the legislature’s Housing Committee, he created the state’s first Housing Trust Fund to build more affordable housing in Connecticut.
-As Chair of the Banking Committee, Bob worked to safeguard Connecticut homeowners from the ravages of predatory lending by creating a package of assistance programs and reforms to reduce the number of home foreclosures in the state.
+As Chair of the Banking Committee, Bob worked to safeguard Connecticut homeowners from the ravages of predatory lending by creating a package of first-in-the-nation reforms to reduce the number of home foreclosures in the state.
 Included was the foreclosure mediation program, Mortgage Crisis Job Training Program to help those unemployed or underemployed avoid foreclosure and a law that provides tools to municipalities ensuring lenders maintain their vacant properties.
 Bob’s consumer advocacy continued as he went on to Chair the Energy and Technology Committee.
-As Chair, Bob championed two pieces of major energy legislation which taken together implement a new Comprehensive Energy Strategy for Connecticut, restructuring state support for renewable sources of electricity to provide for cheaper, cleaner and more reliable energy for consumers and businesses.
-Additionally, he led passage of an "Electric Supplier Consumers' Bill of Rights" to address consumer complaints about spiking prices, deceptive practices and a lack of disclosure about rate and contract terms in Connecticut's electric supplier market.
+As Chair, Bob championed two pieces of major energy legislation which taken together implement a new comprehensive energy strategy for Connecticut, restructuring support for renewable sources of electricity to provide for cheaper, cleaner and more reliable energy for consumers and businesses.

 After graduating Norwalk Public Schools, Bob earned his bachelor’s degree in political science from Lynchburg College in Virginia.
 There, Bob honed his political skills as a student senator, campus leader and intern for U.S. Senator Christopher Dodd (D-CT).

-In May 2010, Bob returned to Lynchburg College to deliver the commencement address to the graduating class.
-During the ceremonies, Bob was awarded the degree of Doctorate of Humane Letters from his alma mater.
+In May 2010, Bob returned to Lynchburg College to deliver the commencement address to the graduating class and was awarded the degree of Doctorate of Humane Letters.

-Bob, his wife, Tracey, and their two sons live on Toilsome Avenue in Norwalk with their rescue dog, Molly.
+Bob, his wife, Tracey, and their two children live on Toilsome Avenue in Norwalk with their rescue dog, Molly.